Fair and Efficient Investment in Public Transportation: Abstract

 \section{Abstract}

-We study two stylized, multi-agent models aimed at investing a limited, indivisible resource in public transportation.
-In the first model, we face the decision of which potential stops to open along a (e.g., bus) path, given agents' travel demands.
-While it is known that utilitarian optimal solutions can be identified in polynomial time, we find that computing approximately optimal solutions with respect to egalitarian welfare is \np-complete.
-This is surprising as we operate on the simple topology of a line graph.

-In the second model, agents navigate a more complex network modeled by a weighted graph where edge weights represent distances.
-We face the decision of improving travel time along a fixed number of edges.
-We provide a polynomial-time algorithm that combines Dijkstra's algorithm with a dynamical program to find the optimal decision for one or two agents.
-By contrast, if the number of agents is variable, we find \np-completeness and inapproximability results for utilitarian and egalitarian welfare.
-Moreover, we demonstrate implications of our results for a related model of railway network design.
+We study a stylized model of infrastructure investment in public transportation.
+In our model, each agent travels between a pair of terminals in a network captured by a weighted graph, where edge weights represent distances.
+The central planner can improve the travel time along a fixed number of edges, with the goal of maximizing the utilitarian or egalitarian welfare.
+When there is only one agent, we provide a polynomial-time algorithm that combines Dijkstra's algorithm with a dynamic program.
+We then demonstrate how to use this algorithm as a subroutine to solve the problem for two agents.
+Generalizing this idea, we present an XP algorithm parameterized by the number of agents.
+However, our problem turns out to be W[1]-hard with respect to the number of agents.
+Nevertheless, we obtain a fixed-parameter tractability result for the special case where all agents travel to a common hub.
+If the number of agents is variable, we obtain \np-completeness and inapproximability results.
+We discuss implications of our results for a related model of railway network design.

 \textbf{Keywords:} Public transport, Egalitarian welfare, Utilitarian welfare, Dijkstra's algorithm